by: Gerhild Fulson / Cookbook Author, Blogger, German Oma!

 Take a peek at all Oma's eCookbooks.
 They make sharing your German heritage a delicious adventure!

-You'll notice this is very similar to the Quick Meatloaf recipe, and that's because, when you have a great recipe, you try to make the most of it.
+You may have noticed this is very similar to my quick meatloaf recipe, and that's because, when you have a great recipe, you try to make the most of it.
 In fact, I use the same recipe when making meatballs.

-This picture shows these hamburgers being served with potato salad using both regular and sweet potatoes.
+The photo above shows these hamburgers being served with potato salad using both regular and sweet potatoes.
+Since this was for a summer picnic, corn on the cob was served on the side.
 A real treat as well.

 Also check out Rich's techniques for making the best hamburger recipe for his "sweetie."